DaveStutler/ProjectD.K/ProjectRoleDocuments.md

 ## Press Kit and Trailer: Huy Nguyen

-**Include links to your presskit materials and trailer.**

-**Describe how you showcased your work.
-How did you choose what to show in the trailer?
-Why did you choose your screenshots?**
 We highlight some animation, scenery design, character abilities as the main aspect of our game.
 Things such as running and jumping, ability to dash though the platform and size up, and the scene layouts are designed beautifully.
 We want to bring some comedic aspect to our trailer as well, which is why we include some popular culture references in our trailer such as the popular anime/manga series : Naruto Shippuden.
 The music clip can be found here at this Youtube link:
 (59) Naruto - The Raising Fighting Spirit (Extended) - YouTube